 Entanglement fusion can be used to combine two GHZ states of $n_1$ and $n_2$ qubits respectively, into an \hbox{($n_1+n_2-1$)-qubit} GHZ state \cite{nickerson2013topological,DeBone2020GHZStates,chelluri2024multipartite}.
 Entanglement fusion is an example of a LOCC operation, so requires at least one qubit of each GHZ state to be held in the same node.

-Fig. \ref{fig:swapping}b) shows how a 3-qubit GHZ state can be generated by fusing two Bell states \footnote{Note that the $\ket{\phi^+}$ Bell state is equivalent to a $2$-qubit GHZ state.}.
+Fig.~\ref{fig:swapping}(b) shows how a 3-qubit GHZ state can be generated by fusing two Bell states\footnote{Note that the $\ket{\phi^+}$ Bell state is equivalent to a $2$-qubit GHZ state.}.
 The fidelity of a GHZ state generated by entanglement fusion between two noisy GHZ states will depend on the noise and the choice of qubits that are used for the fusion operation.
 The fidelity of a GHZ state, $\mathcal{F}_{\text{GHZ}}$, distributed using the star approach, can be expressed as a function of the fidelity of the Bell states $\mathcal{F}_B$ to be fused (one per branch $B$) \cite{bugalho2023distributing}:

-This expression assumes that the state to be distributed are between $|S|>2$ devices, such that $|B|>1$.
-Similarly, for GHZ states generated from a tree of Bell states, the GHZ state fidelity also has an analytical description, in which there are recursive terms dependent on the fidelity and arrangement of Bell states in the tree \cite{bugalho2023distributing}.
+This expression assumes that the state to be distributed is between $|S|>2$ users, so that there are multiple branches in $R$.
+Similarly, for GHZ states generated from a tree of Bell states, the GHZ state fidelity also has an analytical description in which there are recursive terms dependent on the fidelity and arrangement of Bell states in the tree \cite{bugalho2023distributing}.

 A final operation for GHZ state distribution is qubit removal.
 A qubit can be removed from a GHZ state, without destroying the entanglement between the remaining qubits, by performing an $X$-basis measurement on the qubit to be removed.
-Assuming this operation is executed ideally, there is no impact on the fidelity of the remaining GHZ state
+Assuming this operation is executed ideally, there is no impact on the fidelity of the remaining GHZ state.